Fast simulation of planar Clifford circuits: Preliminaries

 \subsection{Tree Decompositions}

 One of our goals in this work is to give a parameterized algorithm for the graph state simulation problem, where the parameter is \emph{treewidth}.
 Let us introduce tree decompositions and treewidth. \begin{definition} Let $G = (V,E)$ be a graph.
-A \emph{tree decomposition} of $G$ is a tree $T$ such that each node\footnote{It is conventional to use the word ``node'' to describe vertices of the tree, to avoid confusion with vertices of the graph $G$.} is associated with a \emph{bag} of vertices $B_i \subseteq V$ such that the following hold: \begin{enumerate} \item For all $v \in V$, there exists $B_i$ such that $v \in B_i$.
+A \emph{tree decomposition} of $G$ is a tree $T$ such that each of its nodes is associated with a \emph{bag} of vertices $B_i \subseteq V$ such that the following hold: \begin{enumerate} \item For all $v \in V$, there exists $B_i$ such that $v \in B_i$.

 \item For all $\{u,v\} \in E$, there exists $B_i$ such that $u,v \in B_i$.